Din19062004/Leetcode-problems/README.md

    Hope you enjoy it!
 If you have any contribution, don't hesitate to contact me at email address: haivietb9@gmail.com.

-   __Notice:__ All solutions are only used to submit on Leetcode with appropriate programming language. :no_entry:
+   __Notice:__ All solutions are only used to submit on LeetCode with appropriate programming language. :no_entry:

 ![Leetcode stats](https://leetcard.jacoblin.cool/haivietb9?theme=light&font=Noto%20Sans%20Rejang)